gongfudev/website/README.md

 3. Clicking on a session title displays the session content.

 4. You can open the pages for tracks, technos, and audiences by invoking the corresponding URLs (`http://localhost:4321/tracks`, `http://localhost:4321/technos`, `http://localhost:4321/audiences`).

+## Branch dev-rudifa: features under development

+Previous work updated and merged to goungfuio/website main branch by olange.

+NEXT, on branch dev:

+- Propagate olange's changes on `tracks` to `technos` and `audiences`.